-- In person, by visual inspection of your file during normal business hours and on reasonable notice.
-You also may request a copy of the information in person.
-The ICRA may not charge you more than the actual copying costs for providing you with a copy of your file. - A summary of all information contained in the ICRA's file on you that is required to be provided by the California Civil Code will be provided to you via telephone, if you have made a written request, with proper identification, for telephone disclosure, and the toll charge, if any, for the telephone call is prepaid by or charged directly to you. - By requesting a copy be sent to a specified addressee by certified mail.
-ICRAs complying with requests for certified mailings shall not be liable for disclosures to third parties caused by mishandling of mail after such mailings leave the ICRAs.
+- In person.
+You may request a copy of your file.
+The ICRA may charge you for the actual copying costs associated with providing you with a copy of your file. - By telephone.
+A summary of all information contained in the ICRA's file about you will be provided to you via telephone, if you have made a written request for telephone disclosure, and the toll charge, if any, for the telephone call is prepaid by or charged directly to you. - By certified mail.
+You may make a written request for copies to be sent to a specified addressee.
+ICRA's complying with requests for certified mailings shall not be liable for disclosures to third parties caused by mishandling of mail after such mailings leave the ICRA.

 "Proper Identification" includes documents such as a valid driver's license, social security account number, military identification card, and credit cards.
-Only if you cannot identify yourself with such information may the ICRA require additional information concerning your employment and personal or family history in order to verify your identity.
+If an ICRA is unable to reasonably identify you on the basis of these documents, they may require additional information concerning your employment and personal or family history in order to verify your identity.